JoeCode99/MSA-AI/README.md

 1. Shuffle the data randomly.
 2. Split the data into groups (10 in this case).
 3. For each group:
-a.
-Pick one group as the test dataset and treat the rest as the training datasets.
+    3.1 Pick one group as the test dataset and treat the rest as the training datasets.
-b.
-Apply the model to the training datasets and evaluate its accuracy on the test set.
+    3.2 Apply the model to the training datasets and evaluate its accuracy on the test set.
 4. Return the mean of the evaluation scores to determine the model’s performance.

 ## Potential Improvements to the Project